Skip to content

 Start Using Refly

-To start using self-deployed version of Refly, first register an account with your email and password.
+To start using the self-deployed version of Refly, first register an account with your email and password.

 After entrance, you can configure the providers and models you want to use.
-Click on the account icon in the left bottom corner and select Settings.
+Click on the account icon in the right top corner and select Settings.

 Add your first provider: